 - Send a mail to your subscribers and followers of the move well in advance about your new website URL in case of downtime due to any glitches during the move.

-Note : Your new site will also not have any old themes or plugins that was installed on wordpress.com and so you will have to re-install the themes and plugins.
+Note: Your new site will also not have any old themes or plugins that were installed on wordpress.com and so you will have to re-install the themes and plugins.

 Choose existing themes or buy a new Theme :